rroshann/scene_reader/README.md

 **Complexity:** O(H·W) for detection + O(ℓ²) for generation

-**In simple terms:** The input is an image and a mode (gaming or real_world), and the output is a scene description string with latency, cost, and cache hit metadata.
+The input is an image and a mode (gaming or real_world), and the output is a scene description string with latency, cost, and cache hit metadata.

 ---